 Everything Must Go (Warner Brothers ’03) Rating: B

 Basically a continuation of where their last album left off (if a bit less impressive), this is clearly formula at this point.
 Then again, they own this formula, and this is another entertaining album that's even more impressive when you consider that they've been at it for 30+ years.
 Of course, it's far from perfect; the lyrics are a little lazy by their exacting standards ("it's last call to do the shopping"?), and the music is again too slick and sanitized.
 The sometimes-cheesy vocals (predictably, with plenty of female backing harmonies) don't help, but as usual it's the music that matters most.
 On that front the band mostly excels, though many of these jazzy, groove-based melodies seem set up simply as an excuse to add solo bits (guitar, sax, horns) here and there.
-Fortunately, the upbeat music is funky enough to keep feet moving, and though I sometimes get the feeling that these guys could do this in their sleep, only they could, and Everything Must Go, which clocks in at a refreshingly concise nine songs spread out over 42 minutes, should satisfy the majority of the band's fans, most of whom would also admit that they've done better before.
+Fortunately, the upbeat music is funky enough to keep my feet moving, and though I sometimes get the feeling that these guys could do this in their sleep, only they could, and Everything Must Go, which clocks in at a refreshingly concise nine songs spread out over 42 minutes, should satisfy the majority of the band's fans, most of whom would also admit that they've done better before.

 send me an email